danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 I won't be covering these protocols and strategies in depth.
 Instead, I want to show you that implementing something as complex as auth can be quite simple.
 In order to do that, I'll focus on a specific (but common) use case.
 And show you how it can be implemented, using a specific set of (serverless) technologies.

+If you just want to read the code, head over to <a href="https://github.com/danillouz/serverless-auth" target="_blank" rel="noopener noreferrer">this GitHub repo</a>.

 ## Use case and technologies

 > How can we secure an HTTP API with a token based auth strategy.
 So only authenticated- and authorized users can access it via a (web) client?